ryuuni/KERMit/README.md

 Group Members:
 * Megan Frenkel (mmf2171)
-* Riddhima Reddy Narravula (rrn2119
+* Riddhima Reddy Narravula (rrn2119)
 * Emily Jin (ej2332)
 * Kundan Guha (kg2632)

 ## Server - Flask API

-Documentation of the backend API supporting this Sudoku application is available [here](https://documenter.getpostman.com/view/8320178/TVemA8kq), as well as in the following write-up.

 ## I. Setup
 To start up the server, follow this sequence of steps:

 #### i.
 Activate the virtualenv and install dependencies for the project

 All dependencies for the server can be found in `./server/requirements.txt`.
 Create a new virtual python environment and install the dependencies by following the commands below:
 ```
 $ cd server
 $ python3 -m virtualenv venv        # create the virtualenv